OWRC/interpolants/sources/climate-data-service.md

 Clearly, data collection are constrained by public/private funding, open data sharing policies and technology; so the data served are a compilation of what is deemed the best for *our partners'* needs.
 The necessitates data acquisition from a number of public sources.

 Specifically, we are concerned about climatology at the *regional scale*.
-We cover a 3 Million hectare jurisdiction and based on our experience, compiling a continuous interpolated climate dataset requires greater emphasis on the spatial distribution of climatology over quality of data collected at climate stations.
+We cover a 3 Million hectare jurisdiction and based on our experience, compiling a continuous interpolated climate dataset requires greater emphasis on the spatial distribution of climatology over quality of data collected at (point) climate stations.
 That's not to say that this is a general rule, but for our needs in our humid region with a significant winter/snowpack component, attention to how weather is distributed is of paramount importance.

 Admittedly, greater emphasis is made to "re-packaging" data-products from external agencies; we are not trying to re-invent the wheel.
 Instead, we are only trying to automate a workflow that, until now, is constantly repeated by our partner agencies and partner consultants when such data are needed.
 We don't require any of our partners to use our data, we are only making available the data we use in our internal analyses.

 Below is a description of the datasets used in our overall climatology package.
 Precipitation, for example, comes from a multitude of sources that generally follow technological advances.
 In order to obtain a century+ continuous dataset, older station-based interpolation is supplanted by more recent *"data assimilation systems"* (DAS), where and when available.

 It's also worth noting that the density of [active meteorological stations present in our jurisdiction has been in decline since the 1970s](/snapshots/md/gantt-met.html).
-Understandably, much of the recent investment in meteorological station operation has been dedicated to Canada's north; a large geographical region that has been grossly overlooked yet is most susceptible to a changing climate and thus deserves investing in.
+Understandably, much of the recent investment in meteorological station operation has been dedicated to Canada's north; a large geographical region that has been grossly overlooked yet is most susceptible to a changing climate and thus deserves greater investment.

 The data source that are collected, interpolated and delivered through our web portal are [referenced here](/interpolants/sources/reference.html).
 For the most part, the most recent datasets supersede the oldest.